martapunset/Harmony-backend-nodejs/README.md

 ### Server-Side with nodeJS 🔐

 This back end side is our main API.
 Here we receive most of the requests that are sent by the front end.
-This API has the core functionalities of the back end such as the authentication, the database management and the use of other third party services as _cloudinary_.
-This API also interacts with the other side of our back end.
+This API has the core functionalities of the back end such as the database management.

 # 🗺 Project Journey